 In April 2015, the FASB issued ASU 2015-03 - Interest - Imputation of Interest, which requires debt issuance costs related to a recognized debt liability to be presented on the balance sheet as a direct reduction of the carrying amount of that liability.
 The recognition and measurement guidance for debt issuance costs is not affected by this ASU.
-ASU 2015-03 will be effective for annual reporting periods beginning after December 15, 2015 and any interim periods within that period, and early adoption is permitted as of the beginning of an interim or annual reporting period.
-In August 2015, the FASB issued ASU 2015-15 - Interest - Imputation of Interest, which amends ASU 2015-03 to allow issuers to continue to recognize debt issuance costs related to line-of-credit arrangements as an asset and amortize that asset over the term of the credit agreement.
-The Company has not adopted ASU 2015-03 or ASU 2015-15.
-As of December 31, 2015 and December 31, 2014, the Company had debt issuance costs of \$2.7 million and \$4.0 million, respectively, exclusive of debt issuance costs associated with its Revolving Credit Facility.
-Such costs are included in other assets on the consolidated balance sheets.
-The Company believes the adoption of ASU 2015-03 would reduce other assets and long-term debt by such amounts
+In September 2015, the FASB issued ASU 2015-15 - Interest - Imputation of Interest, which amends ASU 2015-03 to allow issuers to continue to recognize debt issuance costs related to line-of-credit arrangements as an asset and amortize that asset over the term of the credit agreement.
+The Company adopted ASU 2015-03 and ASU 2015-15 effective on January 1, 2016.
+As of December 31, 2016 and 2015, the Company had debt issuance costs of \$2.4 million and \$2.7 million, respectively, exclusive of debt issuance costs associated with its Revolving Credit Facility.
+The adoption of ASU 2015-03 and ASU 2015-15 reduced other assets and long-term debt by these amounts for both condensed consolidated balance sheets presented.

 In July 2015, the FASB issued ASU 2015-11 - Inventory, which is intended to simplify the way reporting entities account for inventory by requiring it to be valued at the lower of cost and net realizable value unless that entity uses the last-in, first-out or the retail inventory valuation method.
 ASU 2015-11 is effective for annual reporting periods beginning after December 15, 2016 and any interim periods within that period, and early adoption is permitted as of the beginning of an interim or annual reporting period.
-The Company has not adopted ASU 2015-11, and believes adoption will not have a material impact on its consolidated financial statements.
+The Company has not adopted ASU 2015-11 and believes such adoption will not have a material impact on its consolidated financial statements.